nanogiants/appcom-styleguide-ios/README.md

 ### Documentation

-Every class and it's methods should contain a description of what it is for and how it does it's task.
-To utilize Xcodes doxygen support and to be able to generate a documentation, these descriptions should use the doxygen syntax.
+Every class and it's methods must contain a description of what it is for and how it does it's task.
+To utilize Xcodes doxygen support and to be able to generate a documentation, these descriptions must use the doxygen syntax.
 To be uniformly the `!` is used to mark a doxygen comment and `@` to mark commands like `@brief` and `@param`.

 ```
 // good